 We will create an app that customizes the title bar.
 In Visual Studio, create a new project and select "Blank App, Packaged with Windows Application Packaging Project (WinUI 3 in Desktop)".

-Once you do that, it will create a solution with two projects: the main project, where you will make your changes and the packaging project, which will create a package for your app, giving an identity, resources and a MSIX installer to it.
+Once you do that, it will create a solution with two projects: the main project, where you will make your changes, and the packaging project, which will create a package for your app, giving it an identity, resources, and a MSIX installer for it.

-The packaging project will add all the reources the app needs for the store and will create a msix installer.
+The packaging project will add all the resources the app needs for the store and will create a MSIX installer.
 For example, to add images for the store, we can start with our app image, like this one:

-We open the package.appxmanifest file and get the package manifest editor, where we can add the assets needed for the file:
+We open the package.appxmanifest file and get the package manifest editor, where we can add the assets needed for the app:

 In MainWindow.xaml.cs we will add the code to get the AppWindow and AppWindowTitle: